-- a.
-If an employee chooses not to take a scheduled vacation the employee will have the ability to reschedule the vacation in the weeks and days that remain available. - In the event an employee cancels a previously bid vacation week they will do so a minimum of ten (10) working days prior to the first day of the scheduled vacation.
+a.
+If an employee chooses not to take a scheduled vacation the employee will have the ability to reschedule the vacation in the weeks and days that remain available.

+- b.
+In the event an employee cancels a previously bid vacation week they will do so a minimum of ten (10) working days prior to the first day of the scheduled vacation.
 This will allow the City to rebid the vacation by seniority. - c.
-If an employee cancels less than a full week of their vacation within ten (10) or more working days of the intended vacation start date, the days will be issued via written request on a first come basis. - d.
-If an employee cancels any previously bid vacation days within less than ten (10) working days of the intended vacation start date, the available days may be granted on a first come basis at management's discretion.
+If an employee cancels less than a full week of their vacation within ten (10) or more working days of the intended vacation start date, the days will be issued via written/electronic request, by seniority. - d.
+If an employee cancels any previously bid vacation days within less than ten (10) working days of the intended vacation start date, the available days may be granted by seniority, as management determines based on business needs. - e.

-- e.
 Employees that cancel vacation days within less than five (5) working days of the intended vacation start date will be required to take the scheduled vacation days. - f.
 Vacation cancellation requirements may be waived by management for any unforeseen emergency prior to the start of vacation. - G. Floating Holidays.
 Solid Waste employees shall be allowed to schedule two (2) floating holidays between January 1 and November 30 of each year.
 Employees must provide at least thirty (30) days advance written notice for the requested day(s) off.
 If more than one request is submitted on the same day for the same day(s) off, the more senior employee shall be granted the request first, if that request is approved by management.
 Management shall respond to the request within seven (7) calendar days of receiving the request.
 The scheduled time off will be recorded on the appropriate calendar.

-For purposes of this section, floating holidays cannot be scheduled on days that exceed the daily allowance for granted time off.
+For purposes of this section, floating holidays cannot be scheduled on days that exceed the daily allowance (which has been up to seven employees) for granted time off.